mapcrafter/mapcrafter/docs/configuration.rst

     **Required**

-    This is the directory where mapcrafter saves the rendered map.
+    This is the directory where Mapcrafter saves the rendered map.
 Every time you render your map the renderer copies the template files into this directory and overwrites them, if they already exist.
 The renderer creates an ``index.html`` file you can open with your webbrowser.
 If you want to